rhiaro/thesis/chapter2.md

 Development of personal identity is not only something that happens internally.
 We are strongly influenced by feedback (conscious and unconscious) from others around us, as well as the particular setting and culture in which we find ourselves.
 Thus identity is *socially* constructed, and often is adjusted according to *context* [@cites socsci via boyd-facid].

 (self-awareness is identity situated as in society.)
 A person's understanding of the context in which they are performing impacts their perfomance [@boyd-facid]. boyd argues that online, people find it much more difficult to evaluate this context, and thus run increasead risk of performing inappropriately, or experience *context collapse* when multiple audiences are inadvertantly combined.
-(TODO: expand context collapse)
+(TODO: expand context collapse.
+MS Passport as boyd's example.
+G+/YT as mine.
+Some Guardian etc articles)

 Beyond simply visualising all of one's personal information, and the connections between social network contacts to show how personal data may flow through a network, boyd suggests that these visualisations can be used to actively segregate one's contacts along parameters which correspond to one's personal information, permitting an individual to perform identity more appropriately in digital spaces.
 However in practice, designing user interfaces for this proves to be challenging.
 For one, people aren't used to explicitly thinking about audience and context, so dividing their contacts up this way is not natural.